-- Poor Waste management (solid and liquid), - Strengthening policy formulation and economic planning. - Ensure systems for effective and efficient financial management and prudent procurement process are in place. - To assist in planning and proper allocation of county resources for effective service delivery - Harmonization of external resources entering the county. - To improve the quality of statistical data and information at the county level - Sourcing for goods work and services
+- Strengthening policy formulation and economic planning. - Ensure systems for effective and efficient financial management and prudent procurement process are in place. - To assist in planning and proper allocation of county resources for effective service delivery - Harmonization of external resources entering the county. - To improve the quality of statistical data and information at the county level - Sourcing for goods work and services